Scientific Name

 Description

-Haworthia magnifica var. splendens is a small, slow-growing succulent that forms a stemless, usually solitary rosette of attractive dark green to purplish leaves with shiny raised tubercles and 4 to 5 longitudinal silvery-grey lines along the upper surface.
-The rosette grows up to 3.2 inches (8 cm) in diameter.
-Leaves are swollen, triangular, and up to 1.4 inches (3.5) cm long.
-The tip of the leaves is more or less translucent between the veins.
-The rosette produces a slender, up to 16 inches (40 cm) tall inflorescence with 15 to 25 white flowers with a brownish-green mid-vein and green throat.
-Only a few flowers open together at the same time.
+Haworthia magnifica var. splendens is an attractive small succulent that forms stemless, slowly proliferous rosettes of dark green to pinkish-red leaves with shiny black raised tubercles and 4 to 5 longitudinal silvery-grey lines on the upper surface.
+The rosettes slowly grow and can reach up to 3.2 inches (8 cm) in diameter.
+The leaves are spreading, with scabrid to finely spined margins, measuring up to 1.4 inches (3.5 cm) long.
+The tips of the leaves are triangular and more or less translucent between the veins.

-How to Grow and Care
+How to Grow and Care for Haworthia magnifica var. splendens

-These succulents are not considered difficult houseplants to grow.
+These succulents are not considered difficult to grow as houseplants.
 If you can keep a pot of Aloe alive on a windowsill, chances are you can do the same with a dish of Haworthia.
-As with all succulents, the most dangerous situation is too much water.
+As with all succulents, the most dangerous situation is overwatering.
 They should never be allowed to sit in water under any circumstances.
 At the same time, these little decorative plants can be grown in interesting containers such as teacups and even miniature baby shoes.
-If you're given a Haworthia in such a container, make sure the container had adequate drainage.
+If you're given a Haworthia in such a container, ensure the container has adequate drainage.

 Haworthias are small, usually between 3 and 5 inches (7.5 cm and 12.5 cm) in height, and relatively slow-growing.
-They are often grown in small clusters in wide, shallow dishes.
+Therefore, they are often grown in small clusters in wide, shallow containers.
 Over time, clusters will naturally enlarge as the mother plant sends off small plantlets.
-When the cluster has outgrown its dish, repot in the spring or early summer into a new wide and shallow dish with fresh potting soil.
+When the cluster has outgrown its container, repot it into a new, wider, shallower container filled with fresh potting soil in spring or early summer.
 This is also the time to take offsets for propagation.

 See more at How to Grow and Care for Haworthia.